Free Tomatoes and Potatoes

 So you see how easy it is to grow plants in your garden, even from scraps!

-If next year to wish to try growing your own potatoes, I will post easy to follow potato growing instructions.
+If next year you wish to try growing your own potatoes, I will post easy to follow potato growing instructions.

 All you will need is at least one chunk of a potato, and a place to plant it.